-Summarize your organization's KEY student learning RESULTS.
-Segment your RESULTS by student and market segments, as appropriate.
-Include appropriate comparative data relative to competitors and to comparable organizations and student populations.
+Summarize your organization's KEY financial and marketplace PERFORMANCE RESULTS by market segments, as appropriate.
+Include appropriate comparative data.
 Explain how the results reported relate to your overall mission and/or primary improvement objectives as appropriate.

 Provide data and information to answer the following questions: